Our Collections: the ‘3 Rs

 Discontent had been smoldering for a long time, fueled by political and social oppression.
 On March 18, the spark ignited: marches and barricades multiplied, bourgeois and common citizens fought side by side, armed with courage and improvisation.
 The streets turned into battlefields, with more than 1,600 barricades erected in just a few hours.

 Leadership of the revolt soon passed to a war council led by Carlo Cattaneo, who refused any compromise with the Austrians.
 On March 20, a provisional government was formed — a symbol of the will for self‑determination.
-Despite their military superiority, Radetzky’s forces were forced to retreat on March 22, leaving Milan temporarily free.

 The following day, King Charles Albert of Savoy declared war on Austria, beginning the First War of Independence.

 The Five Days were not only a military victory, but a powerful act of collective will.
-Milan proved that a united people could challenge an empire — an episode that still embodies the courage and dignity of the struggle for freedom.
+Milan proved that a united people could challenge an empire, an episode that still embodies the courage and dignity of the struggle for freedom.